yossy17/twitter-kaizen/Description/en.md

 It looks cooler without borders.

 **Remove scrollbar from header**
-Just in case for elements that might be added in the future.
-Also, it looked unsightly when displayed at low heights.
+It looked unsightly when displayed at low heights.

 **Remove "Subscribe to Premium" from sidebar**
 I won't.